 We also look at how some emerging advances in technology can help.
-Our focus is on developments around security and privacy technologies, such as trusted execution environments, and how they can be used to deliver a chain of assurance, and in turn, build trustworthy AI systems.
+Our focus is on developments around security and privacy technologies, including trusted execution environments, and how they can be used to deliver a chain of assurance, and in turn, build trustworthy AI systems.

-Our ambitious exploration of these ideas is built on the fact that we have met this type of problem before, in dealing with the need to advance security for the Internet of Things (IoT).
-Here we have seen how various organizations alongside regulators have shaped thinking, by offering practical proposals for putting IoT Security into practice.
+Our ambitious exploration of these ideas is built on the fact that we have met this type of problem before, in dealing with the need to advance security for the IoT.
+Here we have seen how various organizations alongside regulators have shaped thinking, by offering practical proposals for putting IoT security into practice.

-It would be impossible for us to provide an overview of all the different approaches to ethical AI: the World Economic Forum suggests that more than 175 organizations have proposed their own sets of ethical AI principles3.
-An overview of the regulatory landscape in three major legal jurisdictions is provided in Regulators and government initiatives.
+It would be impossible for us to provide an overview of all the different approaches to ethical AI: the World Economic Forum suggests that more than 175 organizations have proposed their own sets of ethical AI principles.3 An overview of the regulatory landscape in three major legal jurisdictions is provided in regulator and government initiatives.

 Despite the variety of approaches, there is significant convergence on what the ethical guidelines for AI should be.
 For an AI system to be considered trustworthy, it must adhere to the following principles: